AWeber and Mailchimp are the leading giants in the world of email marketing.

 This is why it is crucial to be clear about your goals before you get started.
 After all, you will be using the service for a long time.
 Therefore, you have to dig deeper beyond the similarities of their features.

-The two most popular email marketing services, Mailchimp and Aweber, continue to lead the market, both in terms of their features and price.
+The two most popular email marketing services, Mailchimp (read our Mailchimp review) and Aweber (read our Aweber review), continue to lead the market, both in terms of their features and price.
 However, you only need one, and choosing between these two is often a daunting task.
-After all, you’ll be using this service for years to come so it’s best to think wisely before you get started.
+So it’s best to think wisely before you get started.

 The basic service you’re looking for is an easy subscribe/unsubscribe option, excellent deliverability, and good support.
-All email marketing services, including Aweber and Mailchimp, provide these.
+All email marketing services like SendinBlue, GetResponse, including Aweber and Mailchimp, provide these.

 So we’re going to dive deeper, looking at features, pricing, template design and even opt-in forms available to you.
 Once you’re done reading, you should be able to easily make up your mind on which service will work better for you.

 AWeber vs Mailchimp: Overview

 Tom Kulzer created AWeber in 1998 with the goal of making email marketing simpler for small businesses.
 Today, it boasts over 100,000 small businesses and entrepreneurs around the world.

 AWeber has all you require to build an email list from over 700 templates, free stock images, autoresponders and so much more.

 On the other hand, Dan Kurzius and Ben Chestnut co-founded Mailchimp back in 2001.
 It started as a side project to provide email marketing services for small businesses.

 The company has grown to become a leading marketing platform with about 16 million users.
 Mailchimp offers advanced analytics, templates, autoresponders as well as optimization features.